Th3Tr1ckst3r/Gaius/README.md

 ## Notes

 **Gaius** does perform basic password validation for enhanced protection, & to ensure users use good password/keyword practices.
 This tool can also be useful in conjunction with payloads that use base64, or in CTF's.
+If you dont feel comfortable using the provided Linux binary release, you can also generate it from the source code provided with GCC compiler, or other compiler of your choice.

 ## Contributors
 <a name="Contributors"></a>